Software Performability Analysis Using Fast Parametric Model Checking: Abstract

 \section{Abstract}

-We present a technique for reducing the complexity of parametric model checking (PMC) by automatically decomposing parametric discrete-time Markov chains (pDTMCs) into fragments that can be analysed independently, yielding results that we combine to obtain the solution of the original PMC verification problem.
-Our fast parametric model checking (fPMC) technique enables the formal analysis of reliability, performance and other nonfunctional properties of software systems modelled by pDTMCs that are too complex to be handled by existing PMC methods.
+We present an efficient parametric model checking (PMC) technique for the analysis of software \emph{performability}, i.e., of the performance and dependability properties of software systems.
+The new PMC technique works by automatically decomposing a parametric discrete-time Markov chain (pDTMC) model of the software system under verification into fragments that can be analysed independently, yielding results that are then combined to establish the required software performability properties.
+Our fast parametric model checking (fPMC) technique enables the formal analysis of software systems modelled by pDTMCs that are too complex to be handled by existing PMC methods.
 Furthermore, for many pDTMCs that state-of-the-art parametric model checkers can analyse, \approach\ produces solutions (i.e., algebraic formulae) that are simpler and much faster to evaluate.
-We show experimentally that adding fPMC to the existing repertoire of PMC methods improves the efficiency of parametric model checking significantly, and extends its applicability to systems with more complex behaviour than currently possible.
+We show experimentally that adding fPMC to the existing repertoire of PMC methods improves the efficiency of parametric model checking significantly, and extends its applicability to software systems with more complex behaviour than currently possible.

 }